ContentFlows/Documentation

 7

-In your ContentFlows dashboard, go to Integrations.
-Paste the long-lived Page access token into the Facebook field and click Save.
+In your dashboard, go to Integrations → Facebook.
+Paste the Page token into Page access token and the numeric page ID into Page ID, then click Save.

 Instagram